 Jacob Gordon papers

-The Jacob Gordon papers are those of the founding chair of the University of Kansas' African & African American Studies Department.
+The Jacob Gordon papers are those of the founding chair of the University of Kansas' African and African American Studies Department.
 During his time at the University of Kansas, Dr. Gordon was also a research fellow in the Institute of Life Span Studies and the director of the Center for Multicultural Leadership.
-The collection focuses on Dr. Gordon's time and work at KU, but includes a smaller portion related to his time prior to arriving in Kansas, and many of his accomplishments and projects after his retirement from KU in 2004.
+The collection focuses on Dr. Gordon's time and work at KU, but includes some materials related to his time prior to arriving in Kansas and materials related to many of his accomplishments and projects after his retirement from KU in 2004.
 These include founding the African Studies Association of Africa (ASSA) and participation in the Fulbright Specialist Program at the University of Ghana.

 - Gordon, Jacob U. (Person)